What Doesn't Work

 (George G. Harrap & Co., 1909), illustration by N.J.O.
 Blommér.]

 This illustration of an "elf dance" was not created with Waldorf schools in mind.

 Yet many Waldorf students and graduates will recognize that the picture expresses a spirit often found in Waldorf schools.

-According to Steiner, the natural world is populated by "nature spirits" (also called "elemental beings") including some that have sometimes been called fairies or elves.
+According to Steiner, the natural world is populated by "nature spirits" or "elemental beings," including some that have sometimes been called fairies or elves.

 These are real beings, Steiner said, and they have an important connection with humanity:

 "[W]e can throw a light on many things that happen to Man in the way of destiny.
 An insight into these connections is nowhere within the scope of the ‘enlightened’ knowledge of our times; we can find traces of it only in traditions that have survived from earlier times, when Man lived in more elemental stages of consciousness and had more direct connection with reality.
 These traditions you will find sometimes very beautifully brought to expression in poems of earlier ages, where a destiny that befalls a human being is referred to the intervention of elemental beings.
 One of the most beautiful that has been preserved is a poem often presented to you in a Eurythmy performance.
 Here you can see how elemental beings from the Elf King's realm intervene in the destiny of Man.
 The poem runs thus: